universalimages/rmd-extension/README.md

 This XMP extension is based on the [Responsive Metadata XMP standard](https://github.com/universalimages/rmd).
 It allows editing the XMP metadata using the 'File info' dialog in Adobe Photoshop.

-To install it, copy the whole folder into one of the user-specific or general shared resource folders:
+To install it, copy the `rmd-extension` folder into one of the user-specific or general shared resource folders:

 **Windows**